Call for Papers at AMLI 2

 - Influences of ideologies of homogeneity and monolingualism on language policies

 - The use of digital media and technologies (websites, mobile apps, social media networks, mobile telephones) for the communicative networking of migrants (familial, social, religious and political)

 - Harnessing the multilingual competences of migrants for the labour market

 - Tools and methods for analyzing language practices of multilinguals and narratives of identity (diaspora-oriented, ethnic-oriented, origin-oriented and transculture-oriented)

 Proposals for papers should be anonymous and include: 1.
 Research question, 2.
 References to related research, 3.
 Research methodology, 4.
 (Expected) results.
 Abstracts should not exceed 400 words, including title and references.
 Please use this template for your abstract.

 Go to https://www.conftool.com/amli2019/ to find more detailed instructions and submit your abstract.

 The online submission of abstracts for the conference will be available via ConfTool by December 3, 2018.

-The deadline for submitting abstracts for papers is Dec.
-31st, 2018.
+The extended deadline for submitting abstracts for papers is Jan.
+10th, 2019.
 Authors of individual papers and posters will receive a notification of acceptance on 31st January 2019.